 The domestic trade ban in elephant ivory came into effect on 1 September 2021.
 The Endangered Species (Import And Export) (Prohibition Of Sale) (Amendment) Notification 2021 prohibits the sale of elephant ivory and ivory products, and public display of elephant ivory and ivory products for the purpose of sale in Singapore.
 The public display of elephant ivory or ivory products for educational or religious purposes is permitted under the Endangered Species (Import And Export) (Display Of Elephant Ivory — Exemption) Order 2021.

 Any individual or company found to have contravened the ban shall face the following penalties:

 - A fine of up to S$10,000 per specimen (not exceeding S$100,000 in total); and/or

 - Imprisonment for up to 12 months

-For more information, please refer to the press release and frequently asked questions.
+For more information on the domestic ivory ban, please refer to the frequently asked questions.